Race Specific Workouts for Competitive Runners

 What’s more, race-specific training poses significant amounts of stress on your body.
 Therefore it doesn’t qualify as a means of training year-round.
 Rather, it is the icing on the cake 3 – 6 weeks out of your peak race.
 If you run an extended season with multiple races it is advisable to schedule frequent easy weeks to cushion your nervous system, and your endocrine system in particular.

-Finally, the intensity and duration of your race specific training efforts depend majorly on your race distance.
+Finally, the intensity and duration of your race-specific training efforts depend majorly on your race distance.
 5K and 10K athletes can get away with a relatively short race-specific training cycle as VO2max training closely resembles race pace efforts.
-For half- and full marathoners a lenghtier cycle is necessary.
+For half- and full marathoners a lengthier cycle is necessary.
 These longer distances also require an extended taper period before race day.